Ang mo: Racial controversy

-The term ang mo is usually viewed as racist and derogatory by white people.
-Others, however, maintain it is acceptable, making it in some contexts a reclaimed word.
-Despite this, it is a widely used term, at least among non-Westerners.
+The term ang mo is sometimes viewed as racist and derogatory.
+Others, however, maintain it is acceptable.
+It is a widely used term, at least among non-Westerners.
 It appears, for instance, in Singaporean newspapers such as The Straits Times, and in television programs and films.

 Derogatory context

-In Singapore and Malaysia, the term ang mo sai (紅毛屎 (red-haired shit)) is a derogatory term used within the Chinese community for mocking other Chinese who are not able to read Chinese.
+In Singapore and Malaysia, the term ang mo sai (紅毛屎 (red-haired shit)) was historically used as an insult for English-educated Chinese people.